bcb/apply_defaults/README.md

 # apply_defaults

-Applies default values to functions.
+Apply default values to functions.

-It makes configuration clean and easy:

-- Place configuration in one location and apply it simply.
-- Share default values between multiple functions.
+Makes configuration easy!
+Application settings come from a config file into your code cleanly and with minimal effort.

-- No more `val = arg if arg else if config.val then...`
+No more `val = val if val is not None else config.val if 'val' in config else val` ugliness.

 ```sh
 pip install apply_defaults